Nov 16 - Dec 31

 Explore our extensive collection, the largest repository for Jewish archival material in the Southeast.

-Join us for an afternoon of activities in our Sendak exhibition, including guided tours, short films, hands on arts-and-crafts, and special workshops led by professional writers, illustrators, and artists!
+Join us for an morning of activities in our Sendak exhibition, including guided readings, short films, and hands on arts-and-crafts!

 This website is supported by a generous gift from the Jerry and Dulcy Rosenberg Family in honor of Elinor Rosenberg Breman.